astechedu/WebDevOpsTutorial/sql.queries.md

 SQL CASE Examples

 The following SQL goes through conditions and returns a value when the first condition is met:

-Example
+Example:

 	SELECT OrderID, Quantity,
 	CASE
 	    WHEN Quantity > 30 THEN 'The quantity is greater than 30' WHEN Quantity = 30 THEN 'The quantity is 30'
 	    ELSE 'The quantity is under 30'
 	END AS QuantityText
 	FROM OrderDetails;

 Example: